2021-DEV1-092/development-books-kata/README.md

 }
 ````

-To get the list of available books use localhost:8081/books which will return a list like this:
+To get the list of available books use a GET request on http://localhost:8081/books.
+This will return a list like this:

 ````
 [